Chart Color Schemes

 Berala is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the Berala statistical area (Lv2) is around 9,055, reflecting an increase of 298 people since the 2021 Census when it reported a population of 8,757.
-This change is inferred from AreaSearch's estimation of the resident population at 9,017 following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
-The population density ratio is 4,251 persons per square kilometer, placing it within the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 81.0% to overall population gains in recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+As of Feb 2026, the population of Berala is estimated at around 9,055, reflecting an increase of 298 people since the 2021 Census which reported a population of 8,757.
+This change is inferred from AreaSearch's estimate of the resident population as 9,017 following examination of ABS' latest ERP data release in June 2024 and an additional 11 validated new addresses since the Census date.
+The suburb's population equates to a density ratio of 4,251 persons per square kilometer, placing it within the top 10% of national locations assessed by AreaSearch.
+Overseas migration contributed approximately 81.0% of overall population gains in Berala during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Berala (SA2) is expected to grow by 892 persons to 2041, reflecting a gain of approximately 9.6% in total over the 17-year period.
+Based on aggregated SA2-level projections, Berala is expected to grow by 886 persons to 2041, reflecting a gain of 9.4% in total over the 17 years.

 Frequently Asked Questions - Population